 Trendline Trading Strategy: 3 Simple Steps To Improve Profitability

-The trendline trading strategy is one of the most commonly mentioned trading concepts, but how do you actually use these trend lines to improve your profitability as a trader?
+The trendline trading strategy is one of the most commonly mentioned trading concepts, but how do you use these stock trend lines on a practical level to improve your profitability as a trader?

-Trendlines are visual representations that show the direction and speed of price and also describe patterns during periods of price contraction.
+Trendlines, sometimes called trading lines, are visual representations of stock price movements.
+Trendline charts show the direction and speed of price and also describe patterns during periods of price contraction.

 Some traders also use indicators such as moving averages or RSI to identify trend lines.